resema/cheatsheets/cpsa-f.md

 ### **views** <!-- omit in toc -->
 focus on specific concerns, parts or aspects of a system
   - building-block, runtime, deployment and context view
-    - fascilitate structural, runtime or hardware decisions
+    - facilitate structural, runtime or hardware decisions
-    - fascilitate communication and documentation
+    - facilitate communication and documentation
     - gain flexibility in the degree of detail
     - address specific stakeholder concerns
 ### iterative <!-- omit in toc -->